jorgemhtdev/ReactiveUIXF/README.md

 If a property is annotated with the `[Reactive]` attribute, the plugin will weave the boilerplate into your output based on the simple auto-property declaration you provide.

+## ViewModels ##

+All our ViewModels must inherit from Reactive Object which implements the INotifyPropertyChanged interface for us.
+Another feature of ReactiveUI is that the initialization of our properties and Commands is done in the ViewModels constructor.

+To initialize our properties and commands we do it through the contructor of our ViewModels.

 ## Data Binding ##

-Bind: - Sets up a two-way binding between a property on the ViewModel to the View.
+**Bind**: - Sets up a two-way binding between a property on the ViewModel to the View.

     this.WhenActivated(disposables =>
     {